-most states.
+CMS stated that it cannot determine the fiscal impact of this proposed rule because of a lack of available data.
+However, CMS believes this rule would not significantly alter current practices in most states.
 In the preamble to this rule, CMS indicated it had approved outpatient hospital reimbursement methods submitted by 32 states over a four-year period, and only 1 state (not named) used methods that may be minimally affected by the rule.
-CBO estimates that this rule will reduce federal Medicaid outlays by \$0.3 billion over 5 years and \$0.7 billion over 10 years.9 A recent congressional report indicates that this rule would result in a loss of roughly \$2.1 billion over the next five years in four states that could provide such estimates.10
+In early 2008, CBO estimated that this rule would reduce federal Medicaid outlays by \$0.3 billion over 5 years and \$0.7 billion over 10 years.9 A 2008 congressional report indicated that this rule would result in a loss of roughly \$2.1 billion over the next five years in four states that could provide such estimates.10 Eighteen other states reported that there might be a financial impact, but could not provide a dollar estimate.